We use Python packages to structure and organize our code. When talking about Python packages, people generally mean one of the following:

 We’ve imported the get()

-module using absolute imports.
-You can also use relative import.
-The advantage of relative imports is that you can import the module you want to use without having to know the full path.
-The package names might even change, without breaking the code.
+module using an absolute import, meaning we specified the full tree leading to that function.
+You can also use a relative import.
+The advantage of relative imports is that you can import the module you want to use without knowing the full path.
+The package names might even change without breaking the code.
 So relative imports make your code more robust to change.

 A relative import in the __init__.py